ahmed-mahdi18/CSU11021-Intoduction-to-Computing-Semseter-1/README.md

 Grade: II-1

 these are the assigments i did in first year.
-Please avoid copying any of this work, you are only cheating yourself by not completing the assignments on your own.